AER-RC/CLBLM/README.md

 ## Sequence for running CLBLM <a name="clblmseq"></a>
 * [Clone the latest CLBLM code](https://github.com/AER-RC/CLBLM#cloning-the-latest-release-) and download the latest line parameter database with the [AER Line File repository](https://github.com/AER-RC/AER_Line_File) or from [Zenodo](https://zenodo.org/record/4019178).
-* Compile CLBLM, scene_writer, and build_solar with the makefile in the CLBLM tar file. **Set the environment variable CL to gfortran before compiling.**
+* Compile CLBLM, scene_writer, and build_solar with the makefile in the CLBLM tar file.
+CLBLM has successufylly been compiled and run with gfortran 4.8.5 and netCF 4.3.3.1
+* **Set the environment variable CL to gfortran before compiling.**

 ```
 make all